dev500designs/elementor-forms-hubspot/README.md

 # elementor-forms-hubspot
 1. Installation
-Install the plugin from Hubspot - https://wordpress.org/plugins/leadin/
+Install the plugin: Hubspot - https://wordpress.org/plugins/leadin/
+Install the plugin: Automator - https://wordpress.org/plugins/uncanny-automator/

-2. Configuration
+3. Configuration
 Connect the Hubspot client account.
 On the Hubspot Account, go to Settings > Data Management > Create a New Group of Fields.
 Add a Name for the Group, for example, UTMs.
 Then create a new "Property" for that group named exactly as utm_XXXXX The "Field Type" should be: "Single-line text" for all fields, click on next.
 Then Enable "Show in forms, pop-up forms, and bots".

-4. Step #3
+  > Repeat all the steps 3 all the neccesary times to create all the groups needed for the client.

+4. Elementor Form Configuration
-On the Elementor Widget, on the Elementor Form the "Name" of the Form should be named: <strong>Subscriptions</strong> also the Form id should be <strong>Subscriptions</strong>
+On the Elementor Widget, on the Elementor Form the "Name" of the Form should be named: <strong>Subscriptions</strong>.
-Also, the fields id of the "hubspot" fields that you want to complete must match, example: first_name should match with the first_name on hubspot.
+The FormID should be unique.
+Must be set so the Client can filter the Form Submissions on Hubspot.

 It is necessary to put the following id to each of the utm form fields ID's.